UPPMAX/programming_formalisms/docs/git/apply_merge.md

     Teaching goals are:

-    - Learners have merged `git` branches
     - Learners have fixed merge conflicts
     - Learners have done a code review

-    Preparation:

-    - There must be a file called `fairytale.md` present in the learners' repo

-    Lesson plan:

-    - 5 mins: prior knowledge
+    ```mermaid
+    gantt
+      title Lesson plan apply merge
+      dateFormat X
+      axisFormat %s
+      Introduction: intro, 0, 5s
+      Theory 1: theory_1, after intro, 5s
+      Exercise 1: crit, exercise_1, after theory_1, 25s
+      Feedback 1: feedback_1, after exercise_1, 10s
+    ```

+    Prior questions:
     - What does a merge do?
     - What does a merge do?
     - Do we need merging?
 When?
 Why?
     - When does a merge give a merge conflict?
     - Can a `git commit` result in a merge conflict?
 Why?
     - Can a `git push` result in a merge conflict?
 Why?
     - Can a `git pull` result in a merge conflict?
 Why?
-    - 5 mins: presentation
-    - 25 mins: challenge
-    - 10 mins: feedback

 ## Exercises